REPAIR - RECOVER - REGENERATE

 You may shower at any time, however, it’s important to dry the area thoroughly and re-apply a Band-Aid for 24 to 48 hours.

 Ice is highly effective to help manage pain.
 You may apply an ice pack to the injection site for about 15 to 20 minutes, every two to three hours the first 24 to 48 hours.
-Dr. Ibrahim will prescribe pain medication as needed.

 DO NOT use heat on the injection area for 3 to 4 days as this may increase inflammation and result in more pain.